Family Law Attorney Fayetteville, NC

 When determining the type of custody arrangement that is in a child’s best interests, courts look at many factors, such as:

 An experienced family law attorney can help divorcing parents achieve fair and beneficial child custody arrangements, often through processes of mediation or collaborative law, which avoid the stress and uncertainty of trial.
+Mediation allows parents to retain control over the decision-making process, fostering cooperative parenting solutions.
 Should litigation become necessary to protect our clients’ rights, however, we will go to court and zealously advocate on behalf of our clients’ interests.
 Our experienced Fayetteville family attorneys are here to assist with any child custody issue you may have.

 Experienced Child Support Lawyers in Fayetteville